 Air Filter Seals

-Flexible foam is commonly used in air filter seals due to its excellent sealing properties, compressibility, and chemical resistance.
-Here’s a breakdown of how and why flexible foam is used in this context:
+Flexible foam is widely used in air filter seals across automotive, industrial, and HVAC systems due to its excellent sealing performance, compressibility, and chemical resistance.
+It plays a critical role in ensuring that air filtration systems function efficiently and reliably.

 Description